uerbzr/course-devops/DEVOPS.md

 Strong focus on monitoring applications and systems to gather feedback, ensure performance, and adapt quickly to changes.

+## Other Options

+Github, Azure Devops, GitLab, Jenkins, Bitbucket, CircleCI, TeamCity, Octopus deploy, Harness, Codefresh are all tools other options.

 ## Github or Azure Devops ?

 ### The Relationship Between GitHub and Azure DevOps